-We left a bit out there - Jones
+'No ceiling' for England's Smith - Jones

 Having lost their opening game against Scotland, England bounced back by scoring five unanswered tries in Rome.

-Jones was "pleased" with the defence and says their attack is improving but his side could have scored more points.
+Jones was "pleased" with the defence and says their attack is improving but that his side could have scored more points.

 "We had two tries disallowed and probably missed another one or two," Jones told BBC Radio 5 Live.